BIOS3010/Module-6-phylogeny/README.md

 **Calculation of the alpha-crystalline tree**:
 Use the protein sequences in the file [Ex2_alphacrystalline.fasta](Ex2_alphacrystalline.fasta) :

-Setup the pipeline with the **Advanced workflow** option and calculate a tree with _MAFFT_, _BMGE_ curation, and _PhyML_.
+Setup the pipeline with the **A la Carte** option and calculate a tree with _MAFFT_, _BMGE_ curation, and _PhyML_.
 Choose _bootstrap_ under Statistical test for branch support in the advanced settings, and set it to 100.

 ```diff
 !
 Look at the tree and decide where to place the root.